inkjet/FBS_Power5/README.md

 python print_results.py
 ```

-This first creates a blank MySQL database.
+The script first creates a blank MySQL database.
 Next, that database is populated with all FBS schools and their conference.
-This scrapes the [Wikipedia table](http://en.wikipedia.org/wiki/List_of_NCAA_Division_I_FBS_football_programs) that lists all FBS schools.
+We scrape the [Wikipedia table](http://en.wikipedia.org/wiki/List_of_NCAA_Division_I_FBS_football_programs) of FBS schools.

-Finally, we use that database and a an online college football schedule to determine which Power 5 teams are playing road games vs. a non-Power 5 opponent each week.
-I found the weekly schedule on the [CBS Sports website](http://www.cbssports.com/collegefootball/schedules/FBS/week1) was the easiest to scrape.
+Finally, we use that database with an online college football schedule to determine which Power 5 teams are playing road games vs. a non-Power 5 opponent each week.
+I found the weekly schedule on the [CBS Sports website](http://www.cbssports.com/collegefootball/schedules/FBS/week1) was the easiest to parse.

 Output for the 2015 season looks like this: